 In a same-sex marriage, you might be wondering “who asks whom?”.
 It’s a valid question with a simple answer: it’s up to you!
 Below, we’ll break down the tradition, its origins and some alternatives to consider.

 Tradition: The groom requests permission from the bride’s parents to marry her.
-He then pops the question with a surprise proposal that often involves him getting down on one knee and giving the bride a ring.
+He then pops the question with a surprise proposal that usually involves him getting down on one knee and giving the bride a ring.

 Origin: Requesting permission is a tradition that lots of couples (both heterosexual and LGBTQ+) are choosing to ditch.
 The origins are complicated, but the story involves bartering and parents making sure the groom can take care of the bride.
 Getting down on one knee is an old medieval tradition, where knights would bow before their noblewoman.
 And the engagement ring could be looked at as an engagement gift or a sign of a formal agreement to marry.